news

 Now make new resource and define access rights to it.

-Make a folder "share1", set permissions for everybody:
+Make a folder "share1", set permissions for user1:

 read only = no

-After making these, directory "share1" will be readable and writable by everyone.
+After making these, directory "share1" will be accessible for user1.

 Restart Samba

-After modifying the settings the service must be restarted:
+After changing the settings, the service should be restarted:

 This command will restart the Samba service and commit any changes made to the configuration.